TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

 ### Architectural Styles Comparison
 We considered multiple architectural styles for the MyDRTV project.
 Below is a summary of the criteria used in our comparison:
-After evaluating these criteria, we opted for a **microservices architecture** due to its scalability, resilience, and ability to handle the different subsystems like user accounts, ratings, and content search independently.
-This also aligns with the project’s high availability requirement.

 ## Technology Stack